 Patients initially showed up with fairly mild symptoms, ranging from a runny nose to a mild fever, concerned they contracted coronavirus.
 That shifted over the past week, McGreevy said, and now hospitals are receiving far sicker patients in need of life-saving intervention.

 “These are people in severe respiratory distress, needing to be intubated and needing the intensive care unit,” he said.
 “We knew it was coming.
 We saw it in Italy and other places so we were prepared for it, and now we’re seeing it.”

 Columbia University chief surgeon Dr. Craig Smith wrote in a note to colleagues: “To think we could mimic Italy seemed risible a week ago.
 Not today.”

 Nearly 14,800 people in New York City have been diagnosed with coronavirus as of Tuesday, accounting for more than half the cases in the hardest-hit state in the nation.

 More than 2,200 people in the city were hospitalized because of the virus — double the figure from three days earlier — and more than 500 were being treated in intensive care.
-The death toll rose to 131, and officials from the governor on down warn it will get worse before it gets better.
+The death toll rose to 131, and officials from the governor on down warned it will get worse before it gets better.

 “We are not slowing it.
-And it is accelerating on its own,” said Gov. Andrew Cuomo, warning the state could be as close as two weeks away from a crisis that sees 40,000 people in intensive care.
+And it is accelerating on its own,” said Gov. Andrew Cuomo, predicting the state could be as close as two weeks away from a crisis that sees 40,000 people in intensive care.
 Such a surge would overwhelm hospitals, which now have just 3,000 intensive care unit beds statewide.